-- Nature of Software carried on the balance sheet which comprises predominantly inhouse developed Software.
+- Evaluating the Group's accounting policy to recognise and capitalise software development costs using the criteria in accounting standards. - Testing a sample of internal controls to ensure the Group's compliance with the accounting policy.
+This included testing Management's review and authorisation of internal and external costs to be capitalised to an in-house software development project. - Testing a sample of the costs capitalised to ensure the Group's compliance with the accounting policy and challenging management on the nature and house developed Software.
 Auditing inhouse developed software requires a greater level of audit effort to evaluate the Group's application of the requirements of accounting standard AASB 138 Intangible Assets.
-We focused on the following significant assumptions applied by the Group in estimating the value of in-house developed Software to ensure compliance with accounting standards: - Capitalisation of appropriate and relevant costs - The Group's estimation of the value of intangible computer software is based on actual costs incurred which comprise both external costs and internal staff salary costs.
+We focused on the following significant assumptions applied by the Group in estimating the value of in-house developed Software to ensure compliance with accounting standards:

+Capitalisation of appropriate and relevant costs - The Group's estimation of the value of intangible computer software is based on actual costs incurred which comprise both external costs and internal staff salary costs.
 In capitalising these costs, the Group has performed an analysis to determine that the resulting computer software meets the definition of an Intangible asset in accordance with the accounting standards.
 This assessment is subjective in nature.
-We specifically focused on the realisation of future economic benefits and the assumptions and methodologies used in recording and capitalising of staff salaries.
+We specifically focused on the realisation of future economic benefits and the assumptions and methodologies used in recording and capitalising of staff